Atamantra/Flyspot/content/en/Paragliding.md

 ## About
 {{< brick_title >}}

 **Fethiye**, located on the southern coast of Turkey, stands as a magnificent holiday destination.
-If you're looking to turn your vacation into an unforgettable experience, consider paragliding in Fethiye.
+If you're looking to turn your vacation into an unforgettable experience, consider paragliding in Fethiye, Ölüdeniz.
 Here, we offer you glimpses of the moments you'll encounter and some essential tips for this unique experience.

 {{< /brick_title >}}